Mattrowlett/MattRPython-2025/final_exam/README.md

 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
 [2] The condition number is large, 7.6e+05.
 This might indicate that there are strong multicollinearity or other numerical problems.
+'''

+## Recommended model

+Enter the summary statistics from your recommended model in the code block below.

 ```